ratify-project/ratify-verifier-go/cosign/README.md

 #### Key-based Verify Output

-Sample output for the key-based verify:
-The checks were performed:
+Here is a sample output for the key-based verify, and following checks were performed:

 - The Cosign claims were validated
 - Existence of the claims in the transparency log was verified offline